 18. 19th-century games box set

-Chez Pluie has prized a marvelous games box from the 19th century.
+Chez Pluie has prized a marvelous vintage Diamino game in the original box from the early 20th century.
 Surprise a loved one who is passionate about French things with this amazing gift.

 19. French confit pot